Last Updated on

 Tip 4: Go When the Sauna Has a Women Only Day

 Some of the larger saunas have sections exclusively for women.
 The smaller ones will likely have a day of the week or one day of the month where only women are allowed.

 This is a gentle introduction to your first German sauna if you’re nervous.

 Tip 5: Don’t Go the German Sauna With Friends of the Opposite Sex

 After playing badminton, he often goes to the sauna before grabbing a bite to eat.
 A few of the ladies in our badminton group go as well, so voila, everyone becomes more intimately familiar with each other.

-Tip 6: All Saunas Are Not Created Equal
+Tip 6: All Saunas Are Not Equal

-Follow these tips and you may find yourself actually relaxing and even enjoying the German sauna experience…even as a shy girl, who may just emerge not quite so shy!
+Follow these tips, and you may find yourself actually relaxing and even enjoying the German sauna experience…even as a shy girl, who may just emerge not quite so shy!

+Interested in travelling to Germany?
 See more places to visit in Germany.